Security framework for quantum key distribution with imperfect sources: Results

 \subsection{Partial state characterization assumption}

-For ease of discussion, in the main text, we present our security proof approach by considering its application to an imperfect BB84 \cite{bennettQuantumCryptography1984} protocol; in the Supplementary Information, we provide a general description of our approach, and explicitly show how to apply it to other schemes, such as the three-state protocol \cite{boileauUnconditionalSecurity2005,tamakiLosstolerantQuantum2014}, MDI-QKD \cite{loMeasurementDeviceIndependentQuantum2012}, and scenarios with weak coherent sources.
-More precisely, {here} we consider that, \blue{in each round $k$}, the sender (Alice) probabilistically selects a setting $j \in \{0_Z,1_Z,0_X,1_X\}$ and sends a signal in the state \blue{$\rho_j^{(k)}$} to the receiver (Bob).
-The states \blue{$\rho_j^{(k)}$} are partially characterized:\ they are known to be $\epsilon$-close (in terms of fidelity) to some characterized states $\{\ket{\phi_{j}}_{B}\}_j$, i.e.,\blue{ }for known $0\le\epsilon\le1$, which could more generally depend on $j$.
-In this discussion, for concreteness, we will assume that $\{\ket{\phi_{j}}_{B}\}_j$ is any set of qubit states, including flawed versions of the eigenstates $\ket{j}_{B}$ of the Pauli operators. \blue{We remark, however, that $\{\ket{\phi_{j}}_{B}\}_j$ could more generally be \textit{any} set of characterized states (see Methods).}
+For ease of discussion, in the main text, we present our security proof approach by considering its application to an imperfect BB84 \cite{bennettQuantumCryptography1984} protocol; in the Supplementary Information, we provide a general description of our approach, and explicitly show how to apply it to other schemes.
+More precisely, {here} we consider that, {in each round $k$}, the sender (Alice) probabilistically selects a setting $j \in \{0_Z,1_Z,0_X,1_X\}$ and sends a signal in the state {$\rho_j^{(k)}$} to the receiver (Bob).
+The states {$\rho_j^{(k)}$} are partially characterized:\ they are known to be $\epsilon$-close (in terms of fidelity) to some characterized states $\{\ket{\phi_{j}}_{B}\}_j$, i.e.,{ }for known $0\le\epsilon\le1$, which could more generally depend on $j$.
+In this discussion, for concreteness, we will assume that $\{\ket{\phi_{j}}_{B}\}_j$ is any set of qubit states, including flawed versions of the eigenstates $\ket{j}_{B}$ of the Pauli operators. {We remark, however, that $\{\ket{\phi_{j}}_{B}\}_j$ could more generally be \textit{any} set of characterized states (see Appendix \ref{subsec:more_general_assumption}).}